denten-books/plain-text/1-metaphor.md

 electrical charge through quantum tunneling onto a connected series of floating gate transistors [@pavan_flash_1997; @bez_introduction_2003].

-!["Perspective view of a portion of a charge translating device illustrating a preferred electrical contact arrangement."
-From [@boyle_information_1974].](images/floating-gate.png)
+![Formal structures at the site of the inscription.
+"Perspective view of a portion of a charge translating device illustrating a preferred electrical contact arrangement.
+A quantum of charge carriers, representing an information bit [...] can be translated along the semiconductor [...] sweeping the minority carriers with it.
+The quantum can be detected by a simple capacitive couple, e.g., a floating gate FET" [@boyle_information_1974].](images/floating-gate.png)

 Whatever the complexities of solid state storage architecture, the difference